LilithRainbows/HabboAirPlus/README.txt

 :fon [Number] (0=disabled/1=enabled for all/2=enabled for relationships) (show a notification when a friend goes online) :safetybook (show hotel safety book)
 :habboway (show habbo way info)

+Discontinued commands:
+:nuxcat :nuxdog :nuxpig :nuxhc (claim welcome rewards, claiming a pet is ideal since it also gives hc and fridge) (USE AT OWN RISK)

 Enabled features:
 -Updated defaut avatar editor figures